 Except, there’s a lot of them.
 Too many, in fact.
 And that’s why we decided to write the most excellent guide to all decent software development team collaboration tools and other services that will make managing your remote employees easier.

-These services allow you to store, edit, and share documents with your team members, especially those who are working remotely.
+These software development collaboration services allow you to store, edit, and share documents with your team members, especially those who are working remotely.
 Unlike the classic Office experience, collaboration tools allow you to work together on the same document in real-time instead of sending files back and forth.

 Price, user/month: $6-$25, with a limited Free option

 Google is pretty much dominating the market of online collaboration suites.
 Google Suite is the most feature-complete tool available, and Google is constantly adding new instruments and improving the UI, attracting more and more users who work remotely.

 With Google Suite Enterprise you get: